Safety of journalists: Impunity for crimes against journalists

 At its 68th session in 2013, the United Nations General Assembly adopted resolution A/RES/68/163 proclaiming 2 November as the International Day to End Impunity for Crimes Against Journalists.
 The day acts to promote understanding of the broader issues that accompany impunity and to strengthen international commitment to ensuring a safe and enabling environment for journalists.

 The United Nations Plan of Action on the Safety of Journalists and the Issue of Impunity supports Member States in the implementation of proactive initiatives to address the prevailing culture of impunity, such as judicial capacity building and the strengthening of monitor and prosecution mechanisms.

+In 2023, Committee to Protect Journalists published the report “Deadly Pattern,” documenting twenty-two years of Israeli forces killing journalists and evading responsibility, including claims, with unsubstantiated evidence, that the slain were not journalists.

+On April 16, 2025 Israel targeted journalists, including an airstrike which killed Fatima Hassouna, prior to her film being shown at the Cannes Film Festival, the IDF claimed she was a militant.
+Ten members of her family died in the attack, including her pregnant sister.